-Figure 2: Historical tropical temperature profiles averaged over 0° to 20°N for Aug-Sept-Oct and -20°S to 0° for Dec-Jan-Feb using RAOBCORE, ERA5 and ERA-I is shown as a) the linear trend over the period 1981 to 2017 (K per decade), and b) departures of decadal averages from the 1981 to 2017 average (K) for ERA5 and ERA-I only.
-Decadal averages are calculated over the periods 1981 to 1989, 1990 to 1999, 2000 to 2009, and 2010 to 2017. c) as in a) for ERA5 and including trends for proximal environments for tropical storms (ADT-HURSAT LMI less than 33 ms-1) and for hurricane strength TCs (ADT-HURSAT LMI greater or equal to 33 ms-1).
-Proximal environments are defined as averages within a 0.5° radius of the LMI locations two days before the TC arrives at the location using ERA5.
-Filled circles indicate sea surface temperatures (SSTs) where the position on the y-axis is chosen for clarity.
-Shading, dashed lines, and lines through the filled circles in a) and c) indicate plus/minus twice the standard error of the trend lines, approximating the 95 % confidence interval.
+Figure 2.
+Historical tropical temperature profiles averaged over 0° to 20° N for August-September-October and 20° S to 0° for December-January-February using RAOBCORE, ERA5, and ERA-I are shown as (a) the linear trend over the period 1981 to 2017 (K per decade) and (b) departures of decadal averages from the 1981 to 2017 average (K) for ERA5 and ERA-I only.
+Decadal averages are calculated over the periods 1981 to 1989, 1990 to 1999, 2000 to 2009, and 2010 to 2017. (c) As in panel (a) for ERA5 and including trends for proximal environments for tropical storms (ADT-HURSAT LMI less than 33 m s-1) and for hurricane-strength TCs (ADT-HURSAT LMI greater than or equal to 33 m s-1).
+Proximal environments are defined as averages within a 0.5° radius of the LMI locations 2 d before the TC arrives at the location using ERA5.
+Filled circles indicate sea surface temperatures (SSTs) where the position on the y axis is chosen for clarity.
+Shading, dashed lines, and lines through the filled circles in panels (a) and (c) indicate plus and minus twice the standard error of the trend lines, approximating the 95 % confidence interval.